Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 22

 **Goal:** A program is running automatically at regular intervals from cron, the time-based job scheduler.
-Look in /etc/cron.d/ for the configuration and see what command is being executed.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

-Well this level is similar to the last one, however instead of just reading from the file we need to actually read, understand and dig out the tmp file name by running the commands.
-Well it was a simple script and was able to get the password.
+This level was quite similar to the previous one, but with an added challenge: instead of directly accessing the password file, I needed to analyze the script to determine the dynamically generated filename.
+After reviewing the cron job and its associated script, I found that it created the filename using an `MD5` hash of a specific string.
+Once I computed the hash and located the corresponding file in `/tmp`, I was able to retrieve the password:

 ```bash
 cd /etc/cron.d